 We all know that what we do is CrossFit.
 The definition of CrossFit is, “Constantly varied, functional movements performed at high intensity”.
 The definition itself can be dissected even more but if we only focus on CrossFit being that, then we are missing the boat on what CrossFit is really trying to do for us.

-The first place we should all focus is our nutrition.
+The first place we should all focus on is our nutrition.
 Our nutrition is everything.
-It dictates how we perform, recover, sleep, mood, muscle growth and our energy.
-You can’t out perform or out workout bad eating.
-It does not matter how many workouts you do a week or day, if you’re nutrition does not consist of real food, right amount and vegetables, then you are holding yourself back tremendously.
+It dictates how we perform, recover, sleep, mood, muscle growth, and energy.
+You can’t outperform or out workout bad eating.
+It does not matter how many workouts you do a week or day, if your nutrition does not consist of real food, the right amount, and vegetables, then you are holding yourself back tremendously.
 After your nutrition, you need to focus on your conditioning.
 Are you able to run far?
 Are you able to run sprints?
-Can you perform just as well in the row machine versus the bike or versus the run?
+Can you perform just as well in the rowing machine versus the bike or versus the run?
 Are you able to work then rest and maintain your level of performance?
-Your conditioning is based off your energy systems which are the phosphagen system (anaerobic), glycolytic system (anaerobic) and oxidative system (aerobic).
+Your conditioning is based on your energy systems which are the phosphagen system (anaerobic), glycolytic system (anaerobic), and oxidative system (aerobic).
 If you build a strong engine then you can continue to move throughout your workouts but remember, you must feed your engine good fuel (nutrition) to keep moving.

-The bottom of the hierarchy is ignored majority of the time.
+The bottom of the hierarchy is ignored the majority of the time.
 A lot of athletes ignore their nutrition and don’t like to do “cardio” which is your conditioning.
 Athletes tend to skip straight to gymnastic (bodyweight movements) and weightlifting (external loads).
 Once they skip to these levels, they realize that weightlifting looks better, so they try to skip over gymnastics as well.
-You must be able to have the motor control skills, flexibility, strength and ability to move your own bodyweight before you start to move external loads.
-If their is any faults in your gymnastic skills, any external load will highlight that fault.
+You must be able to have the motor control skills, flexibility, strength, and ability to move your own bodyweight before you start to move external loads.
+If there is any faults in your gymnastic skills, any external load will highlight that fault.
 Even worse, it can lead to injury.
-Master the fundamentals of an air squat, push up, pull up/ring row, sit up, burpee, box jump, plank hold and hollow holds.
+Master the fundamentals of an air squat, push up, pull up/ring row, sit up, burpee, box jump, plank hold, and hollow holds.
 I guarantee that if you master these gymnastic skills you will move any external load a lot better.
-But remember, these two levels are build off your conditioning which is build off your nutrition.
+But remember, these two levels are built off your conditioning which is built off your nutrition.

 The top of the hierarchy is sport.
 This is any sport you may play or maybe it’s hiking or bike riding or playing with your kids or simply just living life.
 You will notice that if you build yourself the way the hierarchy tells us to do it, you will become the healthiest and fittest version of yourself.
 You will notice how your performance will not only drastically improve in the gym, but in life overall.